 - Postoperative Respiratory Failure (10/1/10 to 9/30/11) 1 out of 58 patients.

-The 30-day mortality rate for patients at South Shore Hospital suffering from pneumonia is 15.3%, heart failure is 10.9%, and heart attacks 12.8%.
+The 30-day mortality rate for patients at South Shore Hospital suffering from pneumonia is 15.3% and the 30-day mortality rate for heart failure is 11.6%.
 These mortality statistics closely compared to the national and state averages.

 Chicago, Illinois Medical Malpractice Lawyers